 Best time to visit Gwaldam

 If you’re like me, you want to be out in the open, exploring the unexplored!
 Let your love for visiting unexplored heights take you to this refreshing town of Gwaldam where the whole year is ideal enough to plan a trip.
-However, for optimal activities and pleasant weather, I would suggest planning your vacation from February – June, and September to November.
+However, for optimal activities and pleasant weather, I would suggest planning your vacation from February – to June, and September to November.

 How to reach Gwaldam